 - To pass the time, quietly play checkers, staves, cards or your class games

 - Clean up your mess when your watch is over.
-Secure food from raccoons.
+Secure food from raccoons and mice.
 Keep all outside doors closed

 - Wake the next group as quietly and quickly as possible

-- Notify the teacher in case of any kind of problem
+- Notify the teacher in case of problems

-- Each employee will be accompanied by an officer at all nighttime activities
+- Each participant will be accompanied by a parent lead during all nighttime activities

 - At no time should students wander off alone